 Interview with PSW #125 revealed that staff did not put the bed rails up when the resident was in bed.
 Interview with RPN #114 confirmed that resident #047 was not to have the bed rails up.
 Interview with RN #105 revealed the resident was not on the list of residents using bed rails, had a "no side/bed rail" logo above the bed yet when the RN reviewed the written plan of care, they identified that both rails were to be in the up position when resident in bed.
 They confirmed the bed rails had not been used and they should have been in the up position to assist with bed mobility.
-RN #105 confirmed the plan of care was confusing and not consistent, integrated or complemented each other.
-(640)
+RN #105 confirmed the care was not provided to resident #047 as specified in the plan of care.